Tarja Turunen: 2019–present: In the Raw, Dark Christmas and Frisson Noir

 On 2 December 2022, Tarja released her first compilation album, Best of: Living the Dream in many formats to celebrate her 15-year solo career.
-She later announced the beginning of the 2023 Living the Dream Tour in support of the compilation album, starting in the United States.
+She later announced the beginning of the Living the Dream Tour in support of the compilation album, starting in the United States.
+The tour lasted until 2026, and later runs of the tour included former Nightwish member Marko Hietala as a special guest.

+In 2023, Tarja released three studio albums.
 On 14 June 2023, Tarja announced her next live album, Rocking Heels: Live at Metal Church.
 The new live album was released on 11 August 2023 by earMUSIC and is the first release of the live series "Rocking Heels".
 The album contains live recordings of her private performance which opened Wacken Open Air in 2016.
 The live album contains multiple metal covers, such as Linkin Park's "Numb" and Metallica's "The Unforgiven", as well as Tarja's own original music and a Nightwish cover.
-The first single "Numb" was released on 14 June 2023, and the second single "Alias" was released on 30 June 2023.
-The third single "The Unforgiven" was released on 28 July 2023.

 On 23 June 2023, Tarja and EDM producer Torsten Stenzel released their self-titled debut studio album under the moniker of Outlanders.

-On 1 November 2023, Tarja announced her third Christmas album, Dark Christmas, which was released on 10 November 2023.
+Tarja also released her third Christmas album, Dark Christmas on 10 November 2023.
+Dark Christmas acts as the sequel to her 2017 Christmas album From Spirits and Ghosts (Score for a Dark Christmas).

-On 14 March 2024, Tarja released the single "Left on Mars", a collaboration with former Nightwish bandmate Marko Hietala, whom she previously toured with in 2024.

-On 6 December 2024, Tarja released her ninth live album, Rocking Heels: Live at Hellfest, the second release in the "Rocking Heels" live album series.
+Tarja released the single "Left on Mars" on 14 March 2024, a collaboration with former Nightwish bandmate Marko Hietala, whom she toured with for the Living the Dream Tour.
+2024 also saw the release of Tarja's ninth live album, Rocking Heels: Live at Hellfest on 6 December 2024, the second release in the "Rocking Heels" live album series.
 It was announced on 27 September 2024 with the release of the single "Supremacy".
 The album contains the live recordings of her setlist at Hellfest 2016.
 The second single "Ciaran's Well" was released on 25 October 2024.

-On 18 February 2025, Tarja's tenth live album and sixth video album Circus Life was announced, containing the live recordings of her setlist from her January 2020 show in Bucharest, Romania.
+In 2025, Tarja announced her tenth live album and sixth video album Circus Life, which contains the live recordings of her January 2020 show in Bucharest, Romania.
 The album was announced with the release of the first single, "Shadow Play" on the same day.
 The show was a part of a special two-night show series titled "The Best of Tarja: A Night to Remember".
 The show was performed on a circus-like "in the round" stage, and features sixteen guest orchestral instrumentalists, as well as guest singers Clémentine Delauney, Toni Turunen, and Chiara Tricarico.
 The video album was previously released and included on physical editions of Best of: Living the Dream in 2022.
 The second single, "Diva", was released on 4 April 2025.

+Turunen announced her tenth studio album, Frisson Noir, on 16 March 2026.
+It was released on 12 June 2026.